Office of Occupations and Professions

 Section 2.
-A licensee convicted of a felony or disciplined in the interim period between issuance and renewal of the license, or between renewal periods, shall submit notice of the conviction or discipline to the board within sixty (60) days of the discipline or conviction.
+A licensee convicted of a felony or disciplined by the board of another jurisdiction in the interim period between issuance and renewal of the license, or between renewal periods, shall submit notice of the conviction or discipline to the board within sixty (60) days of the discipline or conviction.

 Section 3.
 If payment and complete information are not received by the board on or before the anniversary date of the issuance of the license, the license shall expire and the person shall not practice nor represent himself or herself as a massage therapist in Kentucky.

 Section 4.
 (1) An expired license shall be renewed within ninety (90) days of expiration if the applicant submits:

 Application for Renewal form;

-(2) Documentation of successful completion of twenty-four (24) hours of continuing professional education, which:
+completion of twenty-four (24) hours of continuing professional education,

 ethics, business practices, science, and techniques related to massage therapy;

 within two (2) years prior to the renewal deadline; and

-(c) Have not been previously used within the same renewal period to satisfy Kentucky license renewal requirements; and
+previously used within the same renewal period to satisfy Kentucky license renewal

 fee for renewal, as required by 201 KAR 42:020, Section 2(2), (5), or (6).